Printable Maui Hawaii Guide

 It’s ALWAYS a good time to go to Maui.

-For a detailed chart showing the temperature and rainfall for each month of the year on Maui, see the Weather page of my Maui Vacations website at www.mauihawaii.org/maui-weather
+For a detailed chart showing the temperature and rainfall for each month of the year on Maui, see the Maui Weather page of my Maui Vacations website.

 OVERVIEW OF MAUI:

 Maui is composed of two half‑islands (east and west), joined by a wide valley.
-Maui is 48 miles long and 26 miles wide, or six miles at the narrowest point of the valley between the bays (728 square miles).
-The population is 155,000 residents, plus 42,000 tourists.
-The largest city is Kahului (population 20,000).
+Maui is 48 miles long and 26 miles wide but is only six miles between its narrowest points of the valley between the bays (728 square miles).
+The population is 167,730 (2023 estimate) residents plus an average of 58,924 tourists on any given day.
+The largest city is Kahului (population 28,219 according to the 2020 census).
 Maui is the second-largest Hawaiian island.
-Over 2 million tourists come to Maui each year.
-The airport you will come in at is in Kahului (airport code letters OGG), in the northeast corner of the central valley.
-For how to search for the best prices on air tickets to Maui, see
+Almost 3 million tourists come to Maui each year.
+The main airport on Maui is located in Kahului (airport code letters OGG), in the northeast corner of the central valley.
+Check out my tips for finding the best prices on air tickets to Maui.

-The Hyatt Regency, Westin, Sheraton, Kaanapali Beach, Royal Lahaina, Maui Kaanapali Villas and several other hotels and condos are on Kaanapali Beach, north of the town of Lahaina, on the west side of WEST Maui.
-Three of those hotels are much older than the others, and so are less expensive but also much less luxurious: Royal Lahaina opened in 1962, Maui Kaanapali Villas in 1963 and Kaanapali Beach Hotel opened in 1964.
+The Hyatt Regency, Westin, Sheraton, Kaanapali Beach Hotel, Royal Lahaina Resort, Aston Maui Kaanapali Villas, and several other hotels and condos are on Kaanapali Beach, north of the town of Lahaina, on the west side of WEST Maui.
+Three of those hotels are much older than the others and so are less expensive but also much less luxurious: Royal Lahaina opened in 1962, Maui Kaanapali Villas in 1963, and Kaanapali Beach Hotel opened in 1964.
 The Ritz Carlton Kapalua is about 20 minutes north of Kaanapali Beach.

-The Wailea Marriott, Andaz, Grand Wailea, Four Seasons, and Fairmont Kea Lani are the main hotels in the Wailea area, which is the other popular modern hotel section, and is in the southwest part of the east half of Maui (often called SOUTH Maui).
+The Wailea Beach Resort Marriott, Andaz, Grand Wailea, Four Seasons, and Fairmont Kea Lani are the main hotels in the Wailea area, which is the other popular modern hotel section and is in the southwest part of the east half of Maui (often called SOUTH Maui).

 The above two paragraphs list hotels, but there are also many very good condos to stay at on both sides of Maui (west and south).
-So if you prefer a condo over a hotel, see the “Hotels & Condos” tab of the Maui Vacations website at www.mauihawaii.org for detailed information about many condo choices, including photos of specific hotels and condos buildings, rooms, pools and beaches.
+So if you prefer a condo over a hotel, see the “Hotels & Condos” tab of this Maui Vacations website for detailed information about many condo choices, including photos of specific hotels and condos buildings, rooms, pools, and beaches.

 TRAVEL AGENTS AND VISITORS BUREAU AND MAP:

-See your travel agent or shop the internet, for package deals that may include airfare and hotel and/or rental car.
+See your travel agent or shop the internet for package deals that may include airfare and hotel and/or rental car.
 Compare those package prices with the price you can get by booking directly with the hotel or condo and with the airline.
-You can also check discount hotel prices at www.mauihawaii.org/hotels-condos/discount-prices.
+You can also check these tips on finding discount Maui hotel prices.

-To reserve your own activities for your Maui visit (luau, boats, tours, helicopter, whale-watch, horseback, etc.) or to get info about discounts on those activities, see the Maui Activities section of this website at
+To reserve your own activities for your Maui visit (luau, boats, tours, helicopter, whale watching, horseback, etc.) or to get info about discounts on those activities, see Maui Activities.

 For schedules of free entertainment in the two tourist shopping centers in the two main resort areas: